Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Introduction

 The main contributions of this paper are twofold.
-Firstly, we provide a positive answer to the foregoing question.
-More specifically, we can show that there is an EUAF network with $366d+365$ intrinsic (non-repeated) neurons that achieves the desired super approximation property.
-That is, we can approximate a target function in $C([a,b]^d)$ with arbitrary accuracy using only $\mathcal{O}(d)$ fixed neurons.
+Firstly, we show that there is a composition of EUAF networks with at most $\totalneurons$ nonzero parameters achieving the desired super approximation property.
+That is, we can approximate a target function in $C([a,b]^d)$ with arbitrary accuracy using at most $\totalneurons$ nonzero parameters.
+The proposed network is nonstandard in that it requires repeated evaluations of two neural networks: one with width $36(2d+1)$ and the other with width 36, both having 5 layers.
 To obtain a better approximation, only the values of these parameters change.
 This is in stark contrast to a standard network generated by commonly used activation functions such as ReLU, where the number of parameters typically grows to obtain a more accurate approximation.
-We have identified that the primary cause of the $\mathcal{O}(d^2)$ neurons requirement in \cite{SYZ22} stems from the original KST needing $2d+1$ outer functions and $(2d+1)(d+1)$ inner functions.
+The network in \cite{SYZ22} requires $\mathcal{O}(d^2)$ neurons or parameters, because it relies on the original KST, which has $2d+1$ outer functions and $(2d+1)d$ inner functions.
 Using a variant of KST (\cite{K75} or \cite[Theorem 5]{MP99}) allows us to only use 1 outer function and $2d+1$ inner functions.
-From the approximation point of view, we just need to approximate these $2d+2$ functions by EUAF networks once and evaluate them repeatedly (see \cref{fig:compflow}).
-Thus, not only can we bring down the number of intrinsic neurons to $\mathcal{O}(d)$, but the proof is simplified.
-Secondly, we present a family of continuous functions that requires at least width $d$, and thus at least $d$ intrinsic neurons to achieve arbitrary accuracy in its approximation.
-Combining these results, we conclude that the requirement of $\mathcal{O}(d)$ fixed intrinsic neurons for approximating functions in $C([a,b]^d)$ is optimal in the sense that the number of neurons only linearly depends on the input dimension $d$.
-This requirement is significantly less severe compared to some other approximation methods, which may use an exponentially growing number of parameters.
+Therefore, we only need to approximate these $2d+2$ functions by EUAF networks once and evaluate them repeatedly (see \cref{fig:compflow}).
+Not only can we reduce the number of nonzero parameters to $\mathcal{O}(d)$, but the proof is simplified.
+Secondly, we present a family of continuous functions that requires at least width $d$, and thus at least $d$ neurons or parameters to achieve arbitrary accuracy in its approximation.
+These results suggest that the number of nonzero parameters for approximating functions in $C([a,b]^d)$ is optimal in that it linearly depends on the input dimension $d$.
+This requirement is significantly less severe than some other approximation methods, which may use an exponentially growing number of parameters.
 To better understand how our study compares to others in terms of the width and depth requirements, we refer readers to \cref{fig:depthwidth}.